 Multifocal IOLs use several concentric rings to enhance vision both close up and far away.
 These rings allow for the focusing of light in several areas all at the same time, making it easier for patients to see at varying distances.

-With traditional monofocal implants, many patients require glasses to see clearly at close range.
-With multifocal lens implants, a majority of patients don’t need corrective lenses after the implant surgery.
-This is a definite advantage for anyone who doesn’t like the hassle of wearing glasses or for anyone who’s very active and for whom wearing glasses might interfere with physical activities such as swimming or other active pursuits.
+With traditional monofocal lens implants, many patients require glasses to see clearly at close range.
+With multifocal lens implants, a majority of patients see improved visual acuity at close range and don’t need corrective lenses after the implant surgery.
+This is a definite advantage for anyone who doesn’t like the hassle of wearing glasses or contact lenses, or for anyone who’s very active and for whom wearing glasses might interfere with physical activities such as swimming or other active pursuits.